valera-rozuvan-archive/cgit-server-setup/README.md

 ./setup-00.sh > ./setup-00.log 2>&1
 ```

-You can watch the logs during the setup by:
+You can watch the logs during the setup:

 ```
 tail -f ./setup-00.log
 ```

-# Old stuff
+## old info

 To setup server: